okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 > **Note:** To use Progressive Profiling, you must disable the Self-Service Registration feature.
 Contact [Support](https://support.okta.com/help/s/opencase) for help.

 Okta gives you the ability to check for what data is required from a user before they can access an app.
 For example, you can change the required user profile information for the same app, or handle SSO between two apps with different profile requirements.
-In this example, add a required profile attribute, and the user you have already enrolled is asked for this information when they next authenticate.
+In this example, add a required profile attribute, and the user you've already enrolled is asked for this information when they next authenticate.

 When you enrolled your test user, the user was only prompted for first and family name, as well as their email and a password.
 Now add an additional required property to the profile enrollment policy.